Little has been written about how to help individuals who have

 by taking prescribed medications faithfully, exercising regularly, and maintaining

-an ADD-friendly lifestyle, in order to reduce the impact of the disorder
+an ADHD-friendly lifestyle, in order to reduce the impact of the disorder

 on their loved ones when possible.
 Spouses of individuals who have ADHD must